Harlee McBride: Personal life

 She married actor Richard Belzer in 1985.
-They met in Los Angeles in 1981, when she was 33 and divorced, with two daughters, Bree and Jessica.
+They met in Los Angeles in 1981, when she was 33 and divorced (from actor Garth Benton), with two daughters, Bree and Jessica.
 McBride, who had been seen in Playboy magazine four years earlier as part of that year's sex-in-cinema feature, in conjunction with Young Lady Chatterley, was appearing in TV commercials for the auto maker Ford and acting in free theater, when she met Belzer at the suggestion of a friend.
 During the 1980s, she worked as a secretary at Disneyland.

 On October 12, 2014, McBride was disruptive on an Air France flight from New York to Paris.
 She was yelling and threw a tray of food.
 She was handcuffed to her seat by cabin crew.
 The pilots made an emergency landing in Gander, Newfoundland and Labrador, where she spent two nights in a local jail cell until her CAD$10,000 bail was posted.
 In May 2016, a Gander judge ordered McBride to pay $26,433 in restitution and $10,000.